Kong/docs.konghq.com/app/konnect/dev-portal/index.md

 ### Contextual developer analytics

-The Developer Portal supports built-in analytics for developer applications from within the {{site.konnect_short_name}} Dev Portal.
-This feature gives developers the ability to gain insights into all of their applications and the relationships between applications and APIs using a fully customizable **Dashboard**.
-Each application has it's own dashboard that provides a high-level summary of **Number of Requests**, **Average Error Rate**, and **p99 Latency**, and charts for the following data points:
+You can view analytics for developer applications from within the {{site.konnect_short_name}} Dev Portal.
+This gives developers the ability to gain insights into all of their applications and the relationships between applications and APIs using a fully customizable dashboard.

+Each application has its own dashboard, which provides a high-level summary of the **Number of Requests**, **Average Error Rate**, and **p99 Latency**, and charts for the following data points:

 * Requests by version
-* P99 Latency by version
+* P99 latency by version
 * Error code distribution

 All of these metrics can be configured across a time range up to **30 days**.

 {:.note}
-> Free accounts will only have access to a time range of 24 hours.
+> Free accounts only have access to a time range of 24 hours.

 ## Customization